 Harrowing emergency situations are obviously distressing, but pretending accidents and injuries don’t happen isn’t an option.
 First aid and CPR skills can be learnt by anyone, and a little knowledge can be the difference between life and death.
 CPR certification will suddenly be extremely important in a life-threatening situation.
 CPR skills are well understood by paramedics and lifeguards, while regular people such as care-givers, babysitters and even new parents are attaining CPR qualifications in greater numbers than ever before.
-First aid course providers such as Real First Aid dedicate time and resources to effectively teaching CPR steps in a classroom environment.
+First aid course providers such as Real Response dedicate time and resources to effectively teaching CPR steps in a classroom environment.
 They take the mystery out of frightful accident or injury treatment scenarios by empowering students with the right knowledge and skill-set.
 First aid courses, although dealing with extremely serious subject matter, are actually an enjoyable bonding experience that helps instil a sense of responsibility and capability in graduates.
 CPR steps are a lot more simple and straight-forward than most people realise.
 Anyone can learn how to perform CPR over the space of a few hours when taught by qualified instructors.

 What do I do before commencing CPR?Cardiac arrest can happen to anyone at any time.
 The procedural CPR steps are the same for adults and children, although a dangerous location such as close proximity to electrical wires will present obstacles.
 Here are some basic CPR steps that serve most situations.

 - D – Check the area for dangers: If there is a danger, remove or mange the number, if you cannot remove yourself and if possible the patient from the area.

 - R -Initial response: If you are uncertain about the patient’s condition, try to get a response by talking to or touching the person.

 - S -Call emergency services: Either call them yourself or if possible ask someone else to call.